wamp-proto/wamp-proto/spec/README.md

     [PUBLISH, Request|id, Options|dict, Topic|uri, Event|any]

  * `Request` is a random, ephemeral ID chosen by the *Publisher* and used to correlate the *Broker's* response with the request.
- * `Options` is a dictionary that allows to provide additional publication request details in a extensible way.
+ * `Options` is a dictionary that allows to provide additional publication request details in an extensible way.
 This is described further below.
  * `Event` is an arbitrary application-level event payload.

 *Example*